Covid-19 pandemic in pictures – updated graphs that matter to South Africans - BizNews.com

 Countries experiencing the heaviest burden in new cases of the virus over the past 24 hours are:

-Spain has the highest number of cases per 1 million population, at +-6,000, but the margin is reducing.

-Death rates vary widely, and Belgium has the worst death rate per 1 million population.
-The big differences are unexplained.
+Death rates vary widely, and Belgium has the worst record, followed by Spain.

 Case numbers continue to drop in Europe.
-Most are below 1,000 per day, and the United Kingdom is the odd one out.

-New Zealand has almost eradicated the virus, and Australia is not far behind, with the last 5 days showing very low figures.

-South Africa’s case growth rate is slowing slightly, so the peak may be in sight.
-Today’s lower figure is encouraging.
+A disappointing uptick in the UK today.

+New Zealand run of zero’s continues, and Australia steadily decreasing below 10.

 When will it end?